Ddiidev/vdapter/README.md

 # vdapter

-vdapter is an adapter from one structure to another data structure.
+vdapter is a very simple adapter that adapts one structure to another data structure.

 ## Install